 If your answer is "I want self-hosted, on-prem, multi-region, streaming over WebSocket / SSE, custom signals, or regulatory data residency," skip the standard ladder and go straight to /enterprise (sales-driven custom contract).

-The eight personas in detail
+The nine personas in detail

 1. The Evaluator (Free / Starter)